LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 2. Open **Static Temperature Chamber.pfcg** in the **\\Desktop\Hands On\Hands-On_2\Exercises\Temperature Controller** folder.

-3. Right click on Standard Engine and select **Add >> Other>>Custom Controller Module**.
+3. Right click on Standard Engine and select **Add >> Other>>Custom Temperature Controller**.
 Then, select this new module from the tree.

-4. For each processing parameter tag, click on the column Mapped to System Tag and configure the channel to be mapped to the appropriate system tag.
+4. For each processing parameter tag, click on the column *Mapping* and configure the channel to be mapped to the appropriate system tag.
 You can look at “Temperature Controller Logic” to identify the correct mapping, which looks like Figure 1.15:

 |![Custom Temperature Controller channel configuration](Pictures/ctc_channel_configuration.jpg)
 |:--:|